*Today’s blog was written by Whitney James, a former KAY kid and current Elon University student*

 The girls have to be in bed by 8:30 per their parents’ instructions but working with two small children around bedtime poses some challenges.
 They would much rather run around and harass their dog than lay quietly in bed, and I don’t blame them!
 Something else that I learned from being a KAY counselor was to have a mindfulness circle right before bed to calm down and reflect on the day, and believe it or not, the girls always jump right in and relax when I pull out the talking stick (which I brought from home one of the first times I watched them).
 One of the girls holds the talking stick and I ask them questions about their day, such as, ‘what was the best thing you did today?’, ‘what was something you learned today?’ or even ‘what was something that happened today that you didn’t like very much?’
 I also participate and this bedtime ritual gets the girls reflecting on their day and how they can improve.
 By the time all three of us have talked, the girls are worn out and ready to get into bed.
 When they have trouble sleeping I remind them to take deep breaths and just focus on breathing.

 While these things may seem small and insignificant in the grand scheme of things, I hope by slowly teaching the girls about mindfulness, yoga, and reflection they will lead more peaceful and happy lives, and also help the other children around them to do the same.
 You can get some tips and tricks for bringing yoga into your home with KAY, too!
-They have an online specialty course called KAY in the Home.
-I highly recommend it!
+They have an online specialty course called KAY in the Home and a podcast all about mindful bedtime routines.
+I highly recommend them!

 Like what you read here?
 There’s so much MORE to explore and learn with Kidding Around Yoga.
 Check out our website for our live and online teacher trainings, Yoga Alliance-approved 95-hour RCYT trainings, specialty online courses, original music, merchandise, and beyond!